flows-network/dropbox-connector-shuttle/README.md

 ## Build your WasmHaiku Connector

-As a service, the Connector should reside to keep listening to the request coming from the application and [WasmHaaiku][w].
+As a service, the Connector should reside to keep listening to the request coming from the application and [WasmHaiku][w].
 It should provide APIs that handle things below:

 * [Authorize](./AUTHORIZE.md) - Recognize the user of the application and send the user's authorized state to [WasmHaiku][w].
 * [Inbound](./INBOUND.md) - Listen to the event popped up by the application and send it to [WasmHaiku][w].